digitalcredentials/docs/deployment-guide/DCCDeploymentGuide.md

 # Digital Credentials Consortium Deployment Guide

 Setting up digital credential issuing typically requires integrating into existing environments with varying requirements.
-This guide will help you choose and configure Digital Credentials Consortium issuing components for your requirements.
+This guide will help you choose and configure Digital Credentials Consortium issuing components for your specific requirements.

 ## Table of Contents